alan49chan/VitalLink_SW_Final_Project/README2.md

 #### Requirements Phase
 In this phase we gathered and refined all functional and non-functional needs of VitalLink.
-We created and updated the **Software Requirements Specification** and the main README.md.
+We created and updated the **Software Requirements Specification (SRS.md)** and the main README.md.
 Key activities included:
 - Defining user roles (Patient and Doctor) with login for privacy protection
 - Specifying mock sensor input, bio-stat history, live video consultation (Jitsi Meet), and full prescription history with doctor suggestions
 - Documenting the target market (chronic illness patients in Macau) and technical constraints (Python + Streamlit)